adamski52/vanilla-api/README.md

 2. Don't bother running `npm install` - there are no dependencies of any sort
 3. If you're on a Mac, run `npm test` if you want to see the Testing Framework I put together do its magic.
 The command doesn't work on Windows.
 You can run the individual `*.spec.js` files individually if you'd like (`node path/to/file.spec.js`).
 4. You may need to install the `_secure/keys/cert.pem` to your browser or REST client in order for it to accept the insecure SSL connection.
 If you need to fiddle with the certificate at all, it's not password protected.
-    1. Also, you may need to visit the a route like `GET /api/users` and tell Chrome to go anyway before it behaves.
+    1. Also, you may need to visit a route like `GET /api/users` and tell your browser that you accept the security risk before your REST client behaves.
+        * Using Advanced REST Client for Chrome, you'll need to do this as well as toggle on the "Use XHR" option.
+If it asks you to install the cookie extension, you'll need to do that as well.
 5. Run `npm start` to start up the server.
 Port `:4242` needs to be open.
 6. Once started, you should be able to hit the following endpoints, given that all URLs are relative to "https://localhost:4242" (**https**, not http).
 7. Try playing with invalid URLs too...
 Method Not Allowed, Not Found etc should work as well.